Pasig River Ferry Service: Ferry network

 The entire ferry network has 13 stations in operation.
 The first line is the Pasig River Line which stretches from the Escolta ferry station along Escolta Street in Binondo, Manila to the Pinagbuhatan ferry station in Pasig.
 The second line is the Marikina River Line which goes from the Guadalupe ferry station in Cembo, Taguig (formerly Makati) up to the Maybunga ferry station in Pasig.

 During the first iteration of the ferry service, what is now Line 2 was the Marikina River Line, which was to begin operation with the opening of the Riverbanks Station near the recently opened SM City Marikina in Marikina.
 The Marikina River Line as of February 23, 2009 is still closed and is still undergoing vehicular planning.

-The Pasig River Ferry Service is open every Monday to Saturday from 6:00 am to 6:00 pm with an average headway of 30 minutes between trips.
+The Pasig River Ferry Service operates from Monday to Saturday between 6:00 am and 6:00 pm, with an average headway of 30 minutes between trips.
+The ferry is free of charge and requires presenting a valid ID upon entry.
+Until 2019, it had fares ranging from ₱15 to ₱95.

-The fare starts from ₱15 to ₱95, but since 2019, the services are free of charge.

 Through its entire operation, the ferry service changed their trip schedules several times.
 Each boat has a 30-minute, 1-hour, 2-hour and 3-hour trip intervals depending on the time of the day.
 Rush hours tend to have shorter boat intervals while off-peak hours tend to have longer boat intervals.
 This was done to maximize the efficiency of each boats and to reduce over-consumption of fuel.

 Bicycles are allowed to be brought onto the ferry boats, including bikes as large as mountain bikes.